Residents of the City of St. Louis must register their motor vehicle with the city. This is done as part of your license plate renewal.

 If you live in the City of St. Louis, you may be eligible to renew your plates online at the Missouri Department of Revenue website.

-- The vehicle's title or the bill of sale
+- The vehicle's title

 - Proper identification: Driver's license, (if your license has your social security number you need not bring anything else)

-- Social security card with an additional form of ID.
+- Social security card with an additional form of ID